m4l1c3/m4l1c3.github.io/_posts/2017-01-09-juice-shop.md

 Now to try and figure out some of these passwords.
 I put the hashes all into this site: https://crackstation.net/

 This site was able to crack 2 of the user passwords, admin (already known) and jim.
-Now to login as jim@juice-sh.op since thats a challenge.
+Now to login as jim@juice-sh.op since that's a challenge.

 I used the following credentials: